Linaro/lava/doc/v2/writing-multinode.rst

 It is also possible for devices to retrieve data about the group itself, including the role or name of the current device as well as the names and roles of other devices in the group.
-See :ref:`multinode_api` and :ref:`multinode_use_cases` for more information.
+See :ref:`multinode_api` for more information.

 .. _writing_multinode_protocol: